BranonConor/theramind-sb/themes/custom/README.md

 - A post type of "post" will go through post.ejs, which renders article-full.ejs.
 - A post type of "page" will go through page.ejs, which renders page-full.ejs.

+# PAGE TREE STRUCTURE AND CMS UI CONFIGURATION
+- Nav menu now programmed to be way smarter!
+- It now takes page information from the site data vs. the config.yml file in Hexo, which allows Netlify CMS to be configured to speak its language.

+Two collections added to the CMS UI:
+- Top Level Pages: has new 'children' boolean field, which will slap a dropdown icon in if true, and will loop through to find children pages that have a 'parent' field set to this page
+- Lower Level Pages : has new 'parent' string field, which will be used to link this child page to its parent in the navigation
+- Both pages also now use 'menulabel' fields, which determine what their name will be in the rendered navigation menu.
+This allows you to change the title of the page that is rendered to that page, without affecting its place in the page tree.

 # SITE MAP
 This site is a bit more complex than the average blog site, as it allows for copy-editing across almost the entire site vs. only the blog posts.
 Here's a summary of the site map:
 * HOME